dirkschumacher/ompr/README.md

 [![GPL Licence](https://badges.frapsoft.com/os/gpl/gpl.svg?v=103)](https://opensource.org/licenses/GPL-3.0/)
 [![CRAN](http://www.r-pkg.org/badges/version/ompr)](http://www.r-pkg.org/badges/version/ompr)

-OMPR (Optimization Modelling Package in R) is a DSL to model and solve Mixed Integer Linear Programs.
+OMPR (Optimization Modelling Package) is a DSL to model and solve Mixed Integer Linear Programs.
 It is inspired by the excellent Jump project in Julia.

 Here are some problems you could solve with this package:
   * What is the cost minimal way to visit a set of clients and return home afterwards?